crums-io/stowkwik/README.md

 Oct.
 6 2019: Pushing to make `HexPath` a drop-in replacement for `FilepathGenerator` so that it'll scale to whatever the file system can handle.

 Oct.
 12 2019: Working on a `java.util.Splitarator` that supports streaming files mananged under a `HexPath` instance.
 This is complicated by the fact there are multiple possible directory paths for a given hash value since `HexPath` grows the directory structure as more objects are dropped in.

+Oct.
+20 2019: Streaming support added in `HexPathTree`, a subclass of `HexPath` and dropped in as a replacement for the flat directory used by the `ObjectManager`s.
+Tested with 64k files.
+Next steps:

+* `BytesManager`: a straight file-contents based object manager (no marshalling)
+* Command line tool